 Testing is by appointment only.
 Residents who believe they have been in close contact with a case and have symptoms, and would like to be tested can be assessed by calling the COVID-19 hotline at 888-364-3065.

 Individual test results are sent to the individual by phone, texted, or they can access the online patient portal at http://www.Bioreference.com.

-Amid the ongoing COVID-19 pandemic, the New York State Department of Health (NYS DOH) continues to monitor the situation and work to expand COVID-19 diagnostic and serologic testing for New Yorkers.
+Updated May 31, 2020.
+The NYS Department of Health continues to monitor the situation and work to expand COVID-19 diagnostic and serologic testing for New Yorkers.
 This updates the guidance issued on April 26, 2020.